wiseStann/CCollections/README.md

 ## - How to build and run the library

-&nbsp; &nbsp; &nbsp; &nbsp; The most important part of this README is the build and run instructions.
+&nbsp; &nbsp; The most important part of this README is the build and run instructions which you can also find in INSTRUCTIONS.md
 </br>
 First of all, you need to clone this repository on your local PC:
 </br>